Apple Black Friday deals UK - iPhones, AirPods, Apple Watches, iPads and more

 John Lewis also has two Series 4 Apple watches reduced for clear at £459 and £649, with the 2-year guarantee and the £110 trade in offer.

-Apple Watch Series 4 has dropped price on Amazon.
-You can get the Apple Watch Series 4 Space Grey for £283.87 on Amazon.
-Currys has the same watch for £329 and Argos has it priced at £349.
-The Amazon watch is part of the renewed range, but that’s still a good deal.
+Apple Watch Series 4 on Currys has the same watch for £199 and Argos has it priced at £349.

+With the Apple Macbook 16′ apparently launching any day now the older versions are in the Black Friday deals at Currys PC World, John Lewis and Amazon all have offers, at least on the older models.

 Apple iPad Black Friday deals